tl-lay/document-summarizer/README.md

 ```
 streamlit run app.py
 ```

-3. This will open a web browser window with the Humber Summarizer interface.
+2. This will open a web browser window with the Document Summarizer interface.

-4. Enter the text or upload a document you want to summarize.
+3. Enter the text or upload a document you want to summarize.

-5. Choose the appropriate language (English or French) for summarization.
+4. Choose the appropriate language (English or French) for summarization.

-6. Click the "Summarize" button to generate a concise summary of the input document.
+5. Click the "Summarize" button to generate a concise summary of the input document.

-### Example
-Here's a sample usage of the Humber Summarizer:

-1. User uploads a PDF document containing a research paper in English.
-2. User selects the English language and clicks "Summarize (English) " button.
-3. The tool processes the document and displays a summarized version of the research paper.